Fatigue versus energy. What are the links?

-Fatigue is a symptom, often it is nothing special, but sometimes it is the first sign of a more serious illness:- Diminished function of the glands
+Fatigue is a symptom, often it is fortunately nothing special, but sometimes it is the first sign of a more serious illness:- Decreased function of the glands

 - Cancer